ExR-dev/LuaGameProject/LuaGameProject/LuaGameProject/src/Lua/Tests/README.txt

 Location of all lua tests.
 New files are detected and ran automatically.
-Test scripts must follow a specific format, as described below:
+Test scripts should follow a specific format, as described below:
+A test script consists of a local function which performs all tests.
+The function must return two values (in the given order):
+	1. The total amount of tests done.
+	2. The amount of tests passed.
-A test script must consist of a local function, containing all tests.
-The result of calling the function must then be returned at the end of the script.
+The result of calling the function must be returned at the end of the script.
-The local function must return two values, the total amount of tests and the amount passed.

 Test Template: